rya-sge/access-denied/_posts/2024-11-19-convolutional-neural-networks-overview.md

 Convolutional Neural Networks (CNNs) allows machine learning to understand and analyze visual data.

-By leveraging key components like convolution layers, pooling layers, and fully connected layers, CNNs can be used to learn complex patterns and making accurate predictions in a range of applications.
+Using convolution layers, pooling layers and fully connected layers, they learn complex patterns and make accurate predictions across a range of applications.

 ## References